-All international students are required by SUNY or SUNY Cortland policies to submit certain health forms.
-Failure to submit forms within 30 days of the start of classes will be deregistered automatically.
+All international students are required by SUNY policies to submit certain health forms before their arrival to the United States.

-SUNY Cortland requires all international students to have a physical examination completed by a qualified doctor.
+SUNY Cortland requires all international students to have a physical examination completed and signed by a qualified doctor.

-NOTE: SUNY insurance carries a $50.00 annual deductible provision.
-This means you pay a one-time fee of $50.00 the first time you use an outside provider.
-If you are referred to an outside provider by health services, the deductible is waived.
-So, be sure to go to the Health Service first, before going to see another doctor (except in an emergency, of course).
+NOTE: SUNY insurance carries an annual deductible provision.
+This means you pay a one-time fee of $200.00 the first time you use an outside provider.
+If you are referred to an outside provider by Student Health Services, the deductible is waived.
+So, be sure to go to Student Health Services first, before going to see another doctor (except in an emergency, of course).
 SUNY Insurance does not cover routine optical or dental needs.

-A Note for Athletes on College Teams: The SUNY international health insurance plan now covers all injuries sustained during the practice or play of interscholastic sports, meaning one of the official College teams, not club sports.
+The SUNY international health insurance plan now covers most injuries that can be sustained during the practice or play of interscholastic sports, meaning one of the official College, NCAA teams, not just the club sports.
+SUNY UHC plans meets all NCAA requirements.
 Please contact the International Programs Office if you have further questions.